Sterols 3. Sterols and their Conjugates

 2. Plant Sterols - Biosynthesis

 The biosynthetic route to plant sterols resembles that to cholesterol in many aspects in that it follows an isoprenoid biosynthetic pathway with isopentenyl pyrophosphate, derived primarily from mevalonate, as the key building block in the cytoplasm (but not plastids although some of the isoprene units produced can be transferred from the cytoplasm to plastids).
 The main pathway for the biosynthesis of isopentenyl pyrophosphate and dimethylallyl pyrophosphate, the isoprene units, is described in our web page on cholesterol and so need not be repeated here.
-It is known as the 'mevalonic acid (MVA) pathway' and functions in the cytosol, endoplasmic reticulum and mitochondria.
+It is known as the 'mevalonic acid (MVA) pathway' and is present in the cytosol, endoplasmic reticulum and mitochondria.

 An alternative pathway that does not use mevalonic acid as a precursor was established first for bacterial hopanoids, but has since been found in plant chloroplasts, algae, cyanobacteria, eubacteria and some parasites (but not in animals).
 This route is variously termed the ‘non-mevalonate’, ‘1‑deoxy-D-xylulose-5-phosphate’ (DOXP) or better the 2C-methyl-D-erythritol 4‑phosphate (MEP) pathway as the last compound is presumed to be the first committed intermediate in sterol biosynthesis by this route.
 In the first step, pyruvate and glyceraldehyde phosphate are combined to form deoxyxylose phosphate, which is in turn converted to 2C‑methyl-D-erythritol 4‑phosphate.
 The pathway then proceeds via various erythritol intermediates until isopentenyl pyrophosphate and dimethylallyl pyrophosphate are formed.
 In much of the plant kingdom, both the MVA and MEP pathways operate in parallel, but green algae use the MEP pathway only.
 Thereafter, sterol biosynthesis continues via squalene and (3S)-2,3-oxidosqualene.

-In photosynthetic organisms (as opposed to yeast and fungi), the subsequent steps in the biosynthesis of plant sterols differ from that for cholesterol in that the important intermediate in the route from squalene via 2,3-oxidosqualene is cycloartenol, rather than lanosterol, and this is produced by the action of a 2,3(S)‑oxidosqualene-cycloartenol cyclase (cycloartenol synthase).
+In photosynthetic organisms (as opposed to yeast and fungi), the subsequent steps in the biosynthesis of plant sterols differ from that for cholesterol in that the important intermediate in the route from squalene via 2,3-oxidosqualene is cycloartenol, rather than lanosterol, and this is produced by the action of a 2,3S‑oxidosqualene-cycloartenol cyclase (cycloartenol synthase).
 Then, the enzyme sterol methyltransferase 1 converts cycloartenol to 24-methylene cycloartenol as the first step in introducing the methyl group onto C-24, while the enzyme cyclopropyl sterol isomerase is required to open the cyclopropane ring.
 Animals lack the sterol C24-methyltransferase gene.
 While this pathway is in essence linear up to the synthesis of 24-methylene lophenol, a bifurcation then occurs that results in two alternative pathways, one of which leads to the synthesis of sitosterol and stigmasterol and the other to that of campesterol.
 In fact, there are more than thirty enzyme-catalysed steps in the overall process of plant sterol biosynthesis, each associated with membranes, and detailed descriptions are available from the reading list below.
 Although the 4,4‑dimethyl- and 4α‑methylsterols are part of the biosynthetic pathway, they are only minor if ubiquitous sterol components of plants.
 New biosynthetic pathways are now being discovered by genome analysis that reveal the complexity of sterol biosynthesis in different plant species.

 Dinoflagellates produce a characteristic 4-methylsterol termed dinosterol and others like gorgosterol via lanosterol as precursor.
 Protozoans synthesise many different sterols related to those in plants, and some species of Acanthamoeba and Naegleria produce both lanosterol and cycloartenol, but only the latter is used for synthesis of other sterols including ergosterol.

-Cholesterol in plants is produced from cycloartenol as the required intermediate with the Sterol Side Chain Reductase 2 (SSR2) as the key enzyme (or a functional related enzyme in some species) together with distinct sterol demethylases, e.g., CYP51.
+Cholesterol in plants is produced from cycloartenol as the required intermediate with the Sterol Side Chain Reductase 2 (SSR2) as the key enzyme (or a related enzyme in some species) together with distinct sterol demethylases, e.g., CYP51.
 It is now established that the cholesterol biosynthetic pathway in tomato plants comprises 12 enzymes acting in 10 steps.
 Of these, half evolved through gene duplication and divergence from phytosterol biosynthetic enzymes, whereas others act reciprocally in both cholesterol and phytosterol metabolism.
 Algae can produce cholesterol in a multi-step process from cycloartenol and many more sterols via 24‑methylene lophenol as an intermediate.
 It is hoped that genetic manipulation of these enzymes will lead to plants that synthesise high value steroidal products.

 Oxidation: Phytosterols can be subjected to non-enzymatic oxidation with formation of oxysterols in the same way as cholesterol in animals, resulting in ring products such as hydroxy-, keto-, epoxy- and triol-derivatives, and further enzymic reactions can oxidize the side chain.
 Photosensitized oxidation is more common in plants and is much faster (>1500 times); it starts with the ene-addition of singlet oxygen (1O2) on either side of the double bond in the B ring to generate 5α-/6α-/6β-hydroperoxy-sterols, of which 5α-OOH is the most abundant and rearranges to form the more stable 7α‑OOH isomer.
 In foods stored under LED lighting in food retailers, this is the main reaction.